 (3) sending a copy of the summons and complaint by registered or certified mail or other public means by which a written acknowledgment of receipt may be requested and obtained to his residence, place of business or employment with return receipt requested and returned showing receipt of the letter; or

-(4) serving his agent as provided by rule, statute or valid agreement.
+(4) serving his agent as provided by rule, statute, or valid agreement.

 Rule 4.2.
 Summons: Service upon infant or incompetents

 Rule 4.3.
-Summons: Service upon institutionalized persons Service of summons upon a person who is imprisoned or restrained in an institution shall be made by delivering or mailing a copy of the summons and complaint to the official in charge of the institution.
+Summons: Service upon institutionalized person Service of summons upon a person who is imprisoned or restrained in an institution shall be made by delivering or mailing a copy of the summons and complaint to the official in charge of the institution.
 It shall be the duty of said official to immediately deliver the summons and complaint to the person being served and allow him to make provisions for adequate representation by counsel.
 The official shall indicate upon the return whether the person has received the summons and been allowed an opportunity to retain counsel.

 (A) Acts Serving as a Basis for Jurisdiction.
 Any person or organization that is a nonresident of this state, a resident of this state who has left the state, or a person whose residence is unknown, submits to the jurisdiction of the courts of this state as to any action arising from the following acts committed by him or her or his or her agent: